AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 For all use cases below, the **System** is the `EduBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC1** - Add a student.
+**Use case: UC1** - Add a student

 **MSS**

 1. User requests to add a student.
 2. EduBook adds the student to the list of students.

    Use case ends.

 **Extensions**

 * 1a.
-Missing student name.
+One or more details are missing or invalid (student name, class, phone number, email).
   * 1a1.
-EduBook informs the user of the missing input.
+EduBook informs the user of the invalid input(s).

   Use case ends.

 * 1b.
-Invalid student name.
+Student already exists in the list.
   * 1b1.
-EduBook informs the user of the invalid input.
+EduBook informs the user that the student already exists.

   Use case ends.

-* 1c.
-Duplicate student name.
-    * 1c1.
-EduBook informs the user of the duplicated input.

-    Use case ends.

 **Use case: UC2** - Remove a student

 **MSS**

-1. User requests to remove a student
+1. User requests to remove a student.
-2. EduBook removes the student from the list of students
+2. EduBook removes the student from the list of students.

    Use case ends.

 **Extensions**

 * 1a.
-No student matches the given input
+Input is missing or invalid (student name, index).
   * 1a1.
-EduBook informs the user that no matching student was found

-    Use case ends.

-* 1b.
-Missing student name.
-    * 1b1.
-EduBook informs the user of the missing input.

-  Use case ends.

-* 1c.
-Invalid student name.
-    * 1c1.
 EduBook informs the user of the invalid input.

-  Use case ends.

-* 1d.
-The given index is invalid.
-    * 1c1.
-EduBook informs the user of the invalid index.

   Use case ends.